 You created your product for a specific reason.
 Tap into that when crafting your unique selling proposition.
 If your competitors can steal your USP and copy it over to their company, then you haven’t done your job yet.

 Get back to work figuring out how to explain what you do in a way that’s 100% unique to you, your product or service, and your specific company.

 On the surface, printing business cards isn’t special.
-Vistaprint made itself stand out by using a unique selling proposition that focused on helping “growing businesses on a budget.”
+Vistaprint made itself stand out by using a USP that focused on helping “growing businesses on a budget.”

 3. Answer Your Customer’s Primary Question: “What’s in it for Me?

 Many business owners fail because they get stuck in their personal views about the product.
 They focus on the cool product features instead of what their customers truly care about.

 You can’t afford to make this mistake when crafting a unique selling proposition.
 Show customers USP messaging that helps them see what happens throughout the buying process.

 Remember that they care most about what happens after the sale more than they do about product features.
 Their focus is all about whether your product improves their future or not.